 Modified racing is returning to Wiscasset Speedway as a regular bi-weekly division!
 Fans & Drivers have expressed great love for these cars ever since they were introduced by Tom Mayberry during his leadership of the Speedway.
 We encourage all those who have a Modified parked in the barn or have always had a desire to build one – come and join the fun.
-While we understand these rules may not be perfect, we request they not be interpreted as opportunities to cheat and/or discover loopholes to gain advantage.
-We welcome all who would like to have some fun and work together to build another great racing division at Wiscasset Speedway!
+The initial rules have the basic structure of Tom Mayberry’s very successful PASS rules along with changes received from the driver meetings.
+We understand the rules are not perfect, but please come, have some fun and together we can build another great racing division at Wiscasset Speedway!

 DRIVER SAFETY REQUIREMENTS – drivers must wear the following required items at all times while on the racing surface.